 Coal/Ash Applied Petrology Laboratory

 The Applied Petrology Laboratory is part of the Environmental and Coal Technologies Group.
-Research is conducted on the petrographic and geochemical characterization of Kentucky coals; the interaction of coal petrology with grinding and beneficiation properties; the petrology of carbons; the characteristics of natural and anthropogenic coal fires; and the petrology of coal-combustion by-products, particularly fly ash.
+Research is conducted on the petrographic and geochemical characterization of Kentucky coals; the interaction of coal petrology with grinding and beneficiation properties; the petrology of carbons; the petrology of coal-combustion by-products, particularly fly ash; and the characteristics of natural and anthropogenic coal fires.

 Research interactions outside of the CAER are maintained with coal producers and coal-burning utilities; faculty at several universities, state and national surveys including: